mkner/robo-time/docs/about.rst

 About
 -----

-**robo-utils**
+**robo-clocks**

-Useful functions for mobile robotics and related applications.
+Useful clocks and related devices for mobile robotics

-| This toolkit contains mapping, bounding and conversion functions
+| Clocks, timing, timestamping
-| for the development of mobile robotic units and systems that are
+| for mobile robotic units and systems
-| frequently needed and convenient to have in one place.
+|